endriyanira/user-management-app/README.md

 ## API

-This application uses a dummy API in JSON format.
+This application uses a dummy API in JSON format with JSON-SERVER.

 ## Getting Started